pierreay/inkscape2latex/README.md

                         autocompletion script (instead of exporting)
 ```

-ScapeX can also be used inside a Makefile, allowing automatic exportation when a drawing is modified and dependency handling.
+ScapeX can also be used inside a Makefile, enabling automatic export when a drawing is modified and proper dependency handling.
 See the self-documented example under [examples/Makefile](./examples/Makefile).